scarflox/q_virtual_assistant/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-In our project directory we have the `start_service.bat` file, run it as administrator to get started.

-After running the program, it will open a Windows terminal prompt, boot up winfetch and start the AI listener as well.
-It will instruct you to say `Supporter` to your microphone (Make sure you have a functioning microphone!), After saying the wake-word, The AI will respond and wait for your next prompt.
-As for tool usage; If the AI finds it suitable to utilize one of the tools in the toolbox for a prompt given by the user, it will use it and return the function_return and read it out loud.
+1. Run `start_service.bat` **as administrator**.
+- This wil open Windows Terminal, start Winfetch, and launch the AI listener.
+2. Speak the wake word: `Supporter`
+3. After the wake word is recognized:
+- Give commands to the AI.
+- If applicable, the AI may invoke tools from the toolbox.
+- Responses and tool outputs are read out loud via TTS.

-## Important
+## Important Notes
-This program is still in very early development and is buggy and unforgiving, make sure you've done all of the prerequisites as necessary.
+- Early development: some bugs are expected.
+- Make sure all prerequisites are installed and configure correctly.
+- Spotify tools require **Premium account**.
+Non-premium users may encounter errors.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>